mattnits/AI-Sudoku/README.md

 ORIGINAL FEATURES

 - AI that solves puzzles
-- User inputs puzzles they want to solve (Removed in this project)
+- User inputs puzzles they want to solve
-- Displayed in command line (Removed in this project)
+- Displayed in command line

 NEW FEATURES